Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 [^3]: While the main client is still On hiatus, the community has made patchs for the client to extend its usages and fix bugs that have occured over time.
 		- [Patcher](https://github.com/geniiii/patcher)
 		- [Audio Hook](https://github.com/geniiii/ripcord-audio-hook)
+[^4]: As of now we know little about this mod, but more info will be filled in as it is discovered.

 ## Contributing